Indicio-tech/author-endorser-wizards/README.md

 [**Running Instructions**](#running)

 # Author-Endorser-Wizards
-Python program to walk through the author and endorser workflow to create schemas and cred defs.
+This is a Python program to walk through the author and endorser workflow to create schemas and cred defs.

 ## Docker Instructions <a id="docker"></a>